snowtales/fromMyPhone/README.md

 1) create new repository from browser (don't create additional files like gitignore, readme or license)
 2) copy full url like https://github/your_username/your_repo
-3) at the project folder call command

-  git init -b main
+3) at the project folder call command git init -b main
-4) add all nesessary files to local repo that will be pushed to github in a while

-  git add .
+4) add all nesessary files to local repo that will be pushed to github in a while git add .
-  5) commit in a usual way
+5)commit in a usual way
   git commit -m "comment"
-  6) now connect your local repo with created at browser

-  git remote add origin https://

-  git remote -v
+6) now connect your local repo with created at browser git remote add origin https:// git remote -v
-  7) git push
+7)git push
   At this step git will asks your for your login and password thats okay.
   Don't forget that while you typing password its looks like nothing happens but it is.
  So here we are.